 The hypothesis was that this fatigue was often being caused by a combination of carbohydrate depletion, dehydration and electrolyte loss.

 So a drink formulated with sugar, salts and water was developed and found to be remarkably effective.

-Gatorade got off to a great start commercially, was named a sponsor of the NFL in 1969 and has been used to wash the hair of football coaches ever since...
+Gatorade got off to a great start commercially and was named a sponsor of the NFL in 1969.

 Rising sales led Gatorade’s marketers to promote the positive benefits of drinking and, increasingly, highlight the dangers of dehydration.